admon84/d2r-loot-filter/README.md

 # Disclaimer

-Although this uses the D2R's built in modding support, Blizzard's stance on using mods online is not well defined.
+Although this uses D2R's built-in modding system, Blizzard's stance on using mods online is not well defined.
 Use it online at your own risk.

 # Installation